Amazon Music Bestsellers and Deals

 16. You Know My Name (Look Up The Number)

-A wonderful listen, beautifully presented and finally in 2014 - we got the sensational VINYL equivalent that has been rightly heaped with praise.
+"The Beatles in Mono" (like The Rolling Stones and Bob Dylan period equivalents) is a wonderful reissue then - beautifully presented.
+And in 2014 it was followed by the sensational VINYL LP equivalent of "The Beatles In Mono" that's been rightly heaped with praise.
 What a band and what a great way to celebrate their enduring legacy...

 Tuesday, 19 October 2010